Manufacturing careers in the U.S. appear to be coming back—if ever so slightly.

-Several American firms, including Caterpillar, GE and Ford, have announced they’re shifting some manufacturing operations back to the United States, mainly because of increasing production and energy costs overseas.
+Several American firms, including Caterpillar, GE and Ford, have announced they’re shifting some manufacturing jobs operations back to the United States, mainly because of increasing production and energy costs overseas.

 But the U.S. is clearly in catch-up mode.